jkzorz/jkzorz.github.io/_posts/2020-04-04-NMDS-extras.md

 The plot is a bit busy still, but looks much nicer than the original base R example.
 The code is a bit more complicated because there are now many aspects to the plot including points, line segments, and text labels.
 The main difference between this plot and others in this tutorial series, is that we are drawing information from 3 different data frames here, and thus must specify the *data* source each time we add a *geom* layer to the plot.

+Try adding each block of code before the "+" one at a time in order to get a better undertanding of what each layer is adding to the plot.